nerab/freifunk-monitor/deployment/README.markdown

 # Subsequent Deployments

-The first deployment did set the hostname to `cam` and also copied the public key, so that subsequent deployments become as simple as:
+The first deployment did set the hostname to `freifunk-monitor` and also copied the public key, so that subsequent deployments become as simple as:

 ```bash
 control$ ansible-playbook deployment/playbook.yml